Uzair-Waseem-390/Uzair-Waseem-390/README.md

 **The problem:** Palestinian individuals lack structured access to global mentors and educators during one of the most critical periods in recent history.

-**The system:** A full-stack platform (Django DRF + React) with a production-grade backend — not a tutorial project.
+**The system:** A full-stack platform (Django DRF + React) with a production grade backend — not a tutorial project.
 Every layer designed with isolation, security, and scale.

 **Architecture highlights:**
 - 💬 **Real-time WebSocket chat** (group + 1:1) via **Django Channels** + `channels_redis`